 It is the script that keeps all the actions performed by the Vuser to complete the specific task.
 Each Vuser invokes a Vuser script when we run a scenario.
 Vuser script also defines a function to track the performance of the application.

 Question-6.
-Outline LoadRunner testing process to run a performance scenario?
+How does LoadRunner execute a performance scenario?

 You can easily create and run the load test scenario.
 Following steps are involved in the process.

 6.1.
 Test planning.